 Alley Setback: The minimum distance from the alley property line that any permanent construction can be built.
 See also Rear Yard setback in Zoning and Development Code.
 Alter or Alteration: Any proposed modification to a designated historic site, structure or district which could have an effect on the character of the historic resource relative to the criteria by which it was designated.
-Examples of alterations for structures may include additions, any exterior modifications, including signage to be affixed to the façade.
+Examples of alterations for structures may include additions, any exterior modifications, including signage to be affixed to the façade, and any interior modifications that may affect the characteristics for which the structure was designated.